Politics and Sociology BA

 This module builds on the subject-specific knowledge and skills that students have acquired at levels 1 and 2.
 Students will have the opportunity to reflect on both the value of Sociology as a discipline and the value of their degree programme overall.
 A critical assessment of the state of the discipline will be explored through a series of lectures delivered by a range of lecturers, leading to a series of workshop-type seminars in which students will reflect on the usefulness of what they have learned during their degree and how to communicate this to an external audience.
 Students will develop enterprise skills within the context of the discipline they are studying and enhance their understanding of the inter-connection between Sociology, the skills they have developed and their application in the wider world.20 credits

 - What it means to be human

-New scientific knowledge in evolutionary biology, psychology and neuroscience is making powerful claims about `human nature¿ that are reconstructing how we understand ourselves.
-At the same time, powerful new technologies have the potential to reshape our bodies and brains.
+New technologies and new scientific knowledge make powerful claims about `human nature’ that are reconstructing how we understand ourselves.
+At the same time, they also give us new potential to reshape our bodies and brains.
 This module aims to critically engage with these developments using concepts from a number of sociological traditions.
-Can biology tell us anything meaningful about social interaction?
-What is the nature of choice and agency?
-Is biology relevant to understanding racial and gender differences?
+Can biology tell us anything meaningful about social interaction or racial and gendered differences, or about ability and disability?
+What are the criteria by which we determine ‘the human’ and who decides what these shall be?
 Does our psychology have an evolutionary basis?
 How are the boundaries between humans and machines changing?
+What is the human impact on the environment?
 Should we use new technologies to enhance ourselves?
-The module will address and seek to answer these and other important questions.20 credits
+The module will provide students with the opportunities and tools to grapple with these and other important questions.20 credits

 - Whiteness, Power and Privilege